 Step 1: set the time for how long your emergency food supply should last.

 This is a choice you have to make on your own, but I am sure you would agree that the modern world is quite unstable and fragile.
 Literally, anything can put an end to it, like global financial meltdown, EMP (natural or coordinated), governmental issues, or natural disasters.
 No one can predict when a calamity arises, but the odds of experiencing at least one of them during your life are quite high.
 If that does not motivate you enough to get ready for anything, there is to come right away, and I do not know what would.
+Read our guide on how to use beacon grease to save up a bit.

 Step 2: set a daily calorie survival threshold